ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 OpenVPN supports connection mobility by allowing a peer to change its IP address during an ongoing session.
-When configured accordingly, a host will accept packets for a session from any IP address, as long as the packets pass all authentication checks.
+When configured accordingly, a host will accept authenticated packets for a session from any IP address.

 ### Protocol Features